 Y’all may not be excited about that but I AM!
 Because that means it’s about to be fall (and I am the fall QUEEN~ not to mention I am over this Miami summer heat and rain.
 Really over it.) and fall comfort food and pumpkin everything and I’m too excited!

 That brings me to this: ragu!
-Or bolognese, which is kind of the generic ‘meat sauce’ of America.
-But real bolognese is something very different.
+Or bolognese, which doesn’t get much love in America.
+But real bolognese is something very different, slow simmering meat with tomatoes and dairy on the stove for hours and served on tagliatelle pasta.
 While this recipe involves Italian crushed tomatoes, cream, and is served on egg tagliatelle pasta, I won’t call it authentic at all.

 Short rib is used instead of ground beef, which is the typical meat in this sauce.
 But I say that short rib is 1000x better than ground beef!
 It’s like chuck roast’s well marbled, super-tender sister (or brother) that’s slow cooked to fall apart and melt in your mouth.
 It’s affordable and just two pounds makes more than enough bolognese to save and freeze for many meals to come.
 Once you try ragu with slowly simmered short rib, you may never go back to ground beef.